commons-app/commons-app-documentation/Google-Play-store-listing.md

 [I am drawing heavily on our website for this, thanks Tobias!]

-Join one of the largest photo and multimedia communities in the world.
+Join one of the largest photo and multimedia communities in the world!
 Commons is not only the image repository for Wikipedia, but an independent project that seeks to document the world with photos, videos and recordings.

 Features:
 - Upload photos to Commons directly from your smartphone